Book to Morse Code Translator

 Is the source stored in a database or browser storage?>

 No database is used for this route.
-The book translator keeps source text in the current browser session while you work, and generated MP3, WAV, WebM, and ZIP files are not stored in browser storage.
+The book translator keeps source text in the current browser session while you work, and generated MP3 and ZIP files are not stored in browser storage.

 Can I edit extracted text before download?>